Amir22010/AI_Startup_Tensorflow2.0/README.md

-# AI_Startup_Tensorflow2.0
+# Build an AI_Startup_Tensorflow2.0
-AI Startup App with Tensorflow 2.0 alpha
+Build an AI Startup App with Tensorflow 2.0 alpha